vsysuser19/aapg/README.md

 =============
 1. First modify the config.py based on your requirements.
 2. To generate only assembly program run the following command.
 Outputs will be in result/test# folder.

-    > ./make.py gen_only
+         $ ./make.py gen_only

-3. To generate assembly programs and execute on riscv vanilla spike run the following command.
+4. To generate assembly programs and execute on riscv vanilla spike run the following command.
 This assumes that spike exists in the your $PATH

-    > ./make.py spike
+        $ ./make.py spike

-4. To generate assembly programs and execute on shakti-mod-spike run the following:
+5. To generate assembly programs and execute on shakti-mod-spike run the following:

-    > ./make.py modspike
+        $ ./make.py modspike

 6. To generate assembly, run on modspike, run on RTL binary and compare results run the following command.
 Currently this assumes that the RTL binary is named "out" and is present in $SHAKTI_C_HOME/bin, where $SHAKTI_C_HOME is any environment variable.

-    > ./make.py
+        $ ./make.py

 8. All the generated tests will be in result/test# folder.
-9. The seed for each random test is taken from the randomSeed.txt.
-Users can modify this file as per their requirements.